By Raylene Hunt

 - The Core Knowledge curriculum (for those who want a highly academic approach) offers free materials for a number of grade levels in various subjects, but all the kindergarten materials are included and free.

-- The free curriculum from The Good and the Beautiful is only for language arts, and includes a very thorough phonics program for those who have a child that is ready to read.
+- The free curriculum from The Good and the Beautiful is only for language arts and includes a very thorough phonics program for those who have a child that is ready to read.

 Be sure to document your child’s learning in a portfolio throughout the year.
-Capture those experiences with photos, and be sure to include descriptive captions.
+Capture those experiences with photos and be sure to include descriptive captions.
 You can turn a lesson planner into a journal where you write down activities that fill certain subject requirement areas.
 And remember, you don’t have to teach every subject every day, or even every week.
 You just have to cover all of the various subject areas at some point during the academic year.

 For help documenting your child’s learning activities for the required year-end assessment, please visit HOME’s website page on Portfolio Reviews.
 Consider purchasing HOME's Early Learner Pre-assembled Portfolio to further simplify and assist you in the process, as well.